Skjulte stjerner

 Skjulte stjerner (Hidden Star in Danish) is a Danish television variety program, hosted by Felix Smith.
 The program that seeks to find new singing talent, but unlike other similar music talent competition, the program doesn't have any judging panel.
 Votes are done by SMS and comments received online.
 The program premiered on 2 September 2011 and the final was held on 14 October 2011.

 The program introduces 8 known singing stars who each presents his choice of a "hidden star" through personal contacts and through friends.
 In the live shows, the stars have to sing as a duo with the "hidden star" they have chosen and agreed to mentor for success.
 Following the performance comments and votes are received and contesting duos (a star and his/her protégé) are eliminated.

-The winner of the series was Thomas Meilstrup mentored by and in duo with Tim Schou, lead vocalist of the Daniosh band A Friend in London.
+The winner of the series was Thomas Meilstrup mentored by and in duo with Tim Schou, lead vocalist of the Danish band A Friend in London.